-Third Party: A person or entity other than the carrier who provides services requested by the customer through an arrangement with the carrier.
+Third Party: A person or entity other than the Carrier who provides services requested by the customer through an arrangement with the Carrier.

 Unpacking: The accessorial service of removing contents from boxes, cartons, crates, dish packs, suitcases, trunks or other protective containers.